 I’ve been selling and training with squash ball machines since 2018.
 The most common question I get after someone buys a machine is: “How do I actually use it to get better?”

 In this guide, I’m sharing 10 squash ball machine drills that target every aspect of your game: footwork, shot accuracy, consistency, fitness, and match simulation.
-All drills use specific functions of the Vekeda S336A – 28 programmable points, 6 cross modes, topspin/backspin, and variable frequency.
+All drills use specific functions of the Vekeda S336A – 35 programmable points, 12 shot modes (6 cross fixed modes + random + fixed + vertical/horizontal cycles), topspin/backspin (6 levels each), and variable frequency (1.8–8.9 sec/ball).

-These squash ball machine drills work on any machine, but I’m using the Vekeda S336A because it has unique features like 28 programmable points and 6 cross modes.
+These squash ball machine drills work on any machine, but I’m using the Vekeda S336A because it has unique features like 35 programmable points, 6 cross modes, and 12 professional shot patterns.

 According to the World Squash Federation, consistent solo practice with structured repetition is essential for developing muscle memory and improving court coverage.
 Ball machine training provides exactly this type of repeatable, high-quality practice.